Tommy Edman Preview, Player Props: Cardinals vs. Reds

 Tommy Edman At The Plate

-- He has hit a home run in 9.1% of his games this year, and 2.5% of his chances at the plate.
+- He has hit a long ball in 9.0% of his games this year, and 2.5% of his chances at the plate.

-- In 22% of his games this year, Edman has tallied at least one RBI.
-In nine of those games (6.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- Edman has had at least one RBI in 21.8% of his games this season (29 of 133), with more than one RBI nine times (6.8%).
+He has also been responsible for three or more of his team's runs in six contests.

-- He has scored in 48 games this season, with multiple runs 13 times.
+- He has scored in 36.8% of his games this year, with two or more runs scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.